I don’t know how to talk about the gym without talking about grief.

 I want to stop performing wellness and start feeling it.

-I’ve created a space where women and LGBTQ+ adults can move without shame.
+I’ve created spaces where women and LGBTQ+ adults can move without shame through Private Virtual Training.

-I know how to hold others in their truth.
+I know how to hold others in their truth through Performance Coaching.

 But holding myself?
 That’s still the hardest part.